rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 In our modern secular view we think of a *mythology* as false or make believe, like fairy tails, or as primitive beliefs from "less evolved civilizations".
 However, *myth* simply means *story*, and the *-ology* suffix is derived from *logia* (divine word of God), and *mythology* is best thought of as "stories that unite us as a culture" or "stories we participate in" or "stories we live by".

-Every culture, even modern secular culture, has a mythology.
+Every culture, even our modern secular culture, has a mythology.
 And if we take a sober look at ancient mythologies, we find angels and demons featured in *all* of them.

 The word *angel* means *messenger*.